connext/documentation/docs/developers/guides/xcall-status.md

 1. Make note of the transaction hash that interacted with the Connext contract

-2. Navigate to the hosted subgraph for the sending chain
+2. Navigate to the hosted subgraph for the origin domain
     - Query by your transaction hash

         ```graphql